jnse/the_Foundation/README.md

 - Global symbols like type names and macros use the `i` prefix (e.g., `iMin`).
 - Method names and variables use camelCase.
 - Type names and classes start with a capital letter.
 - Preprocessor macros and constants use naming similar to classes (e.g., `iDeclareType`).
+- The general base class `iObject` implements reference counting.
+The class of the object determines how the object is deinitialized.
+- In functions where an object is passed as an argument, the reference count must be incremented if the function holds a pointer to the object.
+Otherwise, the reference count should not be modified.

-### Classes
+### Types and classes

 All class members use the class name as a suffix, e.g., `length_String`.
 This improves readability and associates the first argument (the `d` object, equivalent to `this` in C++) with the type of the class.

 A static/private member of a class additionally adds an extra underscore to the suffix, e.g., `element_Array_`.

-Type names are declared with the `iDeclareType` macro.
-The implementation struct is always called `struct Impl_{Name}`.
+Type names are declared with the `iDeclareType(Name)` macro.
+The implementation struct is always called `struct Impl_Name` that has a typedef alias called `iName`.

 Macros are used to define member functions with default values for parameters.

 ### Construction and destruction

-- `new` allocates memory but does not initialize it.
+For a given type `Type`:

+- `new_Type` allocates memory for a Type instance from the heap and initializes it by calling the init method `init_Type`.
+The macro `iMalloc(Type)` is provided for convenience.
-- `delete` deinitializes and deletes the object.
+- `delete_Type` deletes the object after deinitializing with `deinit_Type`.
-- `init` initializes the object's memory (e.g., zeroing it).
+- `init_Type` initializes an object's memory (e.g., zeroing it) inside a memory buffer with uninitialized contents.
+The memory can be located anywhere (heap or stack).
-- `deinit` releases any memory/resource allocations, but not delete the object itself nor is any of the object's state reset to zero.
+- `deinit_Type` releases any memory/resource allocations, but not delete the object itself nor is any of the object's state reset to zero.
+The memory contents are considered undefined afterwards.

 ### Iterators

 - The member `value` is a pointer to the current element.
 If NULL, the iteration will stop.
 - Iterators may have additional members depending on the type of the data and the requirements for internal state.
+- Non-const iterators have a method called `remove` if the currently iterated element can be removed during iteration.
+Using this ensures that memory owned by the container itself will be released when the element is deleted.